TommyFurgi/Evolutionary-Experiment-Platform/INSTRUCTION.md

 `-e, --evaluations <number>`: The number of evaluations to perform.
 Defaults to 1000.
 Example: -e 5000

-`-n, --experimentIterationNumber <number>`: The number of iterations for the experiment.
+`-n, --experimentsNumber <number>`: The number of experiments for the data.
 Defaults to 1.
 Example: -n 10

 `-g, --groupName <group1>`: Name of the group.
 Defaults to "".
 Example: -g group1